TonyLi0916/MathMadness/README.md

 ## Building(Compiling Math Madness)

 1. Download the file and launch the program in the preferred IDE.
 2. Then run PlayGame.java

 OR

-1. Unzip our zip file
+1. Locate the downloaded file in the terminal
-2. Open CMD and change working directory to the unzipped file
+2. Type javac PlayGame.java
-3. Type Java PlayGame.java
+3. Type java PlayGame

-## Launching

-1. open CMD
-2. go to the unzipped directory
-3. then enter '''java -jar MathMadness.jar'''
+You should be good to play!

 ## Playing our game and Credentials for Instructor and Debuggers